agrawal-khushboo/Multi-object-detection/Readme.md

 * **evaluate.ipynb**

-The jupyter notebook contains functions for generating the heat map and evaluating the precison recall curve as well as mean average precsion on the test set.
+The jupyter notebook contains functions for generating the heat map (AP as a function of thresholds) and evaluating the precison-recall curve as well as mean average precsion on the validation set.

 * **evaluate_support.ipynb**